trychlos/pwix-modal-info/README.md

 The function has following prototype: `async fn( <Object>) : Object`, and is called with the current data context.

 This package relies on `pwix:accounts-tools` to get the email address (resp. the username) of the creator/last updator of the provided object.

+## Configuration

+The package's behavior can be configured through a call to the `ModalInfo.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

+Known configuration options are:

+- `label_zero`

+    Provides the label to be displayed when user identifier is zero, defaulting to `<System>`.

+- `verbosity`

+    Define the expected verbosity level.

+    The accepted value can be any or-ed combination of following:

+    - `ModalInfo.C.Verbose.NONE`

+        Do not display any trace log to the console

+    - `ModalInfo.C.Verbose.CONFIGURE`

+        Trace `ModalInfo.configure()` calls and their result

+    - `ModalInfo.C.Verbose.FUNCTIONS`

+        Trace all functions calls

+Please note that `ModalInfo.configure()` method should be called in the same terms both in client and server sides.

+Remind too that Meteor packages are instanciated at application level.
+They are so only configurable once, or, in other words, only one instance has to be or can be configured.
+Addtionnal calls to `ModalInfo.configure()` will just override the previous one.
+You have been warned: **only the application should configure a package**.

+`ModalInfo.configure()` is a reactive data source.

 ## NPM peer dependencies